kangaroo483/Game-Help-Hub/README.md

 # game_help_hub

-A new Pokemon Flutter project for CS 4750.
+A new Flutter project for CS 4750.

 ## Information about Game Help Hub